telliott99/MySwift2/chapter3/palindromes.rst

     132 false
     >

-There is an easier solution, however.
-Just turn the Int into its String representation:
+There is a somewhat easier solution, however.
+Just turn the Int into the characters of its String representation:

 .. sourcecode:: swift